-Students who have completed all coursework but require additional time to complete their thesis/project/dissertation must register every quarter for the 697 or 698 course (Continuous Enrollment for Graduate Candidacy Standing) in their major discipline until their degree is granted.
-Earned units are not degree-applicable, nor will they qualify for financial aid.
+Students who have completed all coursework but require additional time to complete their thesis/project/dissertation must register every semester for (Continuous Enrollment for Graduate Candidacy Standing) in their major discipline until their degree is granted.
+Earned units are not degree-applicable.
 This is a variable unit course.
 Students may enroll in the zero unit continuous enrollment course through the College of Extended and Global Education at a reduced rate if they are not completing any other course work.

 Students completing the comprehensive exam follow a similar policy; while preparing for the comprehensive exam, they must remain in continuous enrollment until their degree is granted.
-To maintain continuous enrollment, students must register each quarter for the 697 course (Continuous Enrollment for Graduate Candidacy Standing) or 698 through the College of Extended and Global Education in their major discipline.